MysteriousBits/Li-Fi/README.md

 # Li-Fi
 Arduino based lifi communication project.
 Transfer data through light!

+**Attention: This project isn't debugged properly due to hardware limitations.
+Some functions like trasferring binary files may not work properly.
+Anyone is welcome to test and debug! :)**

 Use an led to transmit data from one arduino and an ldr/photo-diode in another arduino to receive.
 Upload the transmitter class in transmitter arduino and receiver class in the receiver arduino.